 Reduced productivity and quality of life

 When Guy and Maki moved to Silicon Valley, they saw skyrocketing cost of living, people living in small housing, being stuck in traffic congestion for hours each day to commute.
 We should learn from what happened in Japan as a result of over-crowded cities.
 They asked themselves, ’is this what the future looks like for our kids and generations to come?
 “No”.

-To the founders, this is a once in a 100 years time opportunity to create a dramatic change in the auto industry and to help people gain a better quality of living.
-So, after they sold their last startup (IQP Corporation) they focused on a new mission – to enable people to live in a quality environment, 30 - 100 miles outside a city and benefit from a reasonable cost of living and green space, yet easily commute to the city center in less than 30 minutes, door-to-door.
+To the founders, future mobility represents a once in a 100 years time opportunity: to create a dramatic change in the auto industry and to help people gain a better quality of living.
+After they sold their last startup (IQP Corporation) they focused on a new mission – to enable people to live in a quality environment, 30-100 miles outside a city and benefit from a reasonable cost of living and green space, yet easily commute to the city center in less than 30 minutes, door-to-door.

 The founders believe that ASKA™ offers traditional automakers a new area of value-added opportunity and a pathway to economic revival.
 The ASKA™ drive and fly vehicle has specifically been designed for automotive mass production.
 ASKA™ will shape consumer demand for Urban Air Mobility, and mass production will enable the price to drop to an affordable price for a commuter vehicle.

 Maki and Guy Kaplinsky’s ongoing vision is to develop easy to use, autonomous flying transport solutions to reduce transit congestion in and out of urban areas.

 To contact the founders for an interview, please leave a message.

 Watch a short video interview of the founders on CNET.